Pavith19/10-Days-Of-JavaScript-HackerRank/README.md

 ## [🤝 Contributing]()

-We welcome contributions to enhance this collection of HackerRank 30 Days of Code solutions:
+I welcome contributions to enhance this collection of HackerRank 30 Days of Code solutions:

 - **Improve Existing Solutions**: Optimize or clarify current solutions.
 - **Add Explanations**: Provide detailed explanations of code and problem-solving approaches.